 Here is one to keep in your hat.
-Lugano, Switzerland, is a charming place to spend the Christmas holidays.
-It is a super Swiss destination for short-term vacations, and perfect for Christmas.
+Lugano, Switzerland is a charming place to spend the Christmas holidays.
+It is a super Swiss destination for short-term vacations, and Lugano in December is perfect for Christmas spirit.

 Lugano at Christmas is what you would expect from a traditional Swiss-Christmasy city.
 They have a beautifully impressive Christmas tree in the main piazza, and about 50 picturesque chalets lined up along the main squares and pedestrian streets.
 And Lugano comes with Italian flare, being in the southern, Italian-speaking canton of Switzerland.

 There is something special about Christmas Markets in the Alps and you could easily plan an itinerary around these traditional events.

 On a fluke, we booked a last-minute train ticket from Nice to Lugano via Milan to see what Christmas would be like, and we were not disappointed.
 My friend was born on Christmas Eve and we wanted to be someplace where it really felt like Christmas.